VPVasP/UniManagerWPF/README.md

 # UniManage
 Created a University Login/Registration system with the data being stored locally using JSON.
-The user can register/login as an Admin or as a User(Student, Cleaner, Boarding Member).
+The user can register/login as an Admin or as a User(Student, Cleaner, Boarding Member).The Admin can Add/Modify/Delete all entities which the each User can see their corresponding values when authenticated.

+## Technologies Used:
+- WPF,C#,.Net 8.0, JSON

 ## Project Features
 - The user can register/sign in with their own credentials depending on whether they are an admin or a user, and the information is stored locally using JSON.